ibm-cloud-docs/openshift/satellite_clusters.md

 1. [Complete the prerequisite steps](#satcluster-prereqs).
 2. From the [{{site.data.keyword.openshiftlong_notm}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), click **Create**.
 3. In the **Infrastructure** section, select **{{site.data.keyword.satelliteshort}}**.
-4. Select the {{site.data.keyword.satelliteshort}} location where you want to create the cluster.
+4. In the **Location** section, select the {{site.data.keyword.satelliteshort}} location where you want to create the cluster.
 Make sure that the location that you select is in a **Normal** state.
+5. In the **Worker pools** section, configure the details for your default worker pool.
+    1. Select the **Satellite zones** that {{site.data.keyword.satelliteshort}} can use to evenly assign hosts across zones that represent zones in your underlying infrastructure provider.
+Generally, create your worker pool across 3 zones for high availability.
+    2. Request the **vCPU**, **Memory (GB)**, and number of **Worker nodes per zone** that you want to create the worker pool with. {{site.data.keyword.satelliteshort}} can automatically assign available hosts to the worker pool to fulfill your request.
+Generally, select at least 1 worker node per zone for a total of 3 worker nodes in your cluster.
-5. Enter a name for your cluster.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+5. For the **Resource details**, enter a **Cluster name** and any [{{site.data.keyword.cloud_notm}} tags](/docs/account?topic=account-tag) that you want to associate with your cloud resource.
+The cluster name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 6. Click **Create**.
-When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} control plane, but no worker nodes are created for your cluster yet.
+When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} location control plane, and your worker pool is automatically assigned available hosts that match your worker node request.
-7. Wait for the cluster to reach a **Warning** state.
-The **Warning** state indicates that the cluster master is fully deployed, but no worker nodes could be detected in the cluster.
+7. Wait for the cluster to reach a **Normal** state.

-8. [Assign {{site.data.keyword.satelliteshort}} hosts to your cluster](/docs/satellite?topic=satellite-hosts#host-assign).
-After the hosts successfully bootstrap, the hosts function as the worker nodes for your cluster to run {{site.data.keyword.openshiftshort}} workloads.
-Generally, assign at least 3 hosts as worker nodes in your cluster.
+    If you do not have any available and matching hosts in your {{site.data.keyword.satelliteshort}} location, the cluster is still created but enters a **Warning** state.
+[Attach hosts](/docs/satellite?topic=satellite-hosts#attach-hosts) to your {{site.data.keyword.satelliteshort}} location so that hosts can be assigned as worker nodes to the worker pool.
+If the hosts are not automatically assigned, you can also manually [assign {{site.data.keyword.satelliteshort}} hosts to your cluster](/docs/satellite?topic=satellite-hosts#host-assign).
+    {: note}

-9. From the [{{site.data.keyword.openshiftlong_notm}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), verify that your cluster reaches a **Normal** state.
+8. From the [{{site.data.keyword.openshiftlong_notm}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), verify that your cluster reaches a **Normal** state.
-10. **For Amazon Web Services, Google Cloud Platform, or {{site.data.keyword.vpc_short}} hosts**: Update the Calico network plug-in to use VXLAN encapsulation.
+9. **For Amazon Web Services, Google Cloud Platform, or {{site.data.keyword.vpc_short}} hosts**: Update the Calico network plug-in to use VXLAN encapsulation.
   1. Follow [these steps](/docs/openshift?topic=openshift-network_policies#cli_install) to access your cluster form the CLI, download the keys to run Calico commands, and install the `calicoctl` CLI.
   2. Set the `DATASTORE_TYPE` environment variable to `kubernetes`.
     ```